 - For assembly of shaft seal use the reverse procedure as described in section 6.7.4 "Dismantling of mechanical seal".
 Afterwards follow the instructions in section 6.9.3 "Assembly of the thrust bearing side" or section 6.9.4 "Assembly of line bearing side". - Replacing the mechanical seal extreme cleanness is recommended.
 The sealing faces of the mechanical seal must be free of scratches or other damages and have to be cleaned once again before assembly. - Before sliding the rotating parts on the shaft respectively on the shaft sleeve, the fits must be sufficiently lubricated with a molykote paste.
-Take care that the sealing faces remain clean and no grease touches them. - 4) For those mechanical seals equipped with single springs, where a spring transmits the rotation from the shaft to the rotating sealing-ring, it must be considered that the spring must be wound up in the right direction (transmitting power the spring shall be contracted).
-In view from the spring-side to the sealing-faces and the shaft is turning clockwise the spring must be wound up counter clockwise and vice-versa. - 5) If a mechanical seal with pump ring for medium circulation is used pay attention to the rotation of pump and pump ring.
+Take care that the sealing faces remain clean and no grease touches them.

-- 6) At assembling the seal end plate and distance plate pay attention to the position of piping connections for injection or quench (refer to shaft seal drawing). - 7) After assembly of complete mechanical seal unit on the shaft sleeve by paying attention to the correct axially positioning of rotating mechanical seal unit mount the complete mechanical seal unit on the stuffing box housing [4110] using nuts [6581.4] and studs [6572.2].
+- 4) For those mechanical seals equipped with single springs, where a spring transmits the rotation from the shaft to the rotating sealing-ring, it must be considered that the spring must be wound up in the right direction (transmitting power the spring shall be contracted).
+In view from the spring-side to the sealing-faces and the shaft is turning clockwise the spring must be wound up counter clockwise and vice-versa. - 5) If a mechanical seal with pump ring for medium circulation is used pay attention to the rotation of pump and pump ring. - At assembling the seal end plate and distance plate pay attention to the position of piping connections for injection or quench (refer to shaft seal drawing). - 7) After assembly of complete mechanical seal unit on the shaft sleeve by paying attention to the correct axially positioning of rotating mechanical seal unit mount the complete mechanical seal unit on the stuffing box housing [4110] using nuts [6581.4] and studs [6572.2].

-6.9.4 Assembly of the thrust bearing side
+6.9.3 Assembly of the thrust bearing side

 - 1) Use the reverse procedure to chapter 6.7.3, Dismantling of the thrust bearing side. - Heat up the thrust ball bearings [3013] and push it on to the bearing adaptor sleeve [2471.1].
+Pull the lockwasher [6541.1] over the sleeve and tight it with the shaft nut [2910.1].
 Slide this sleeve on to the shaft [2100] against the shoulder.